-Try googling that keyword “web app vs website”; and you can see tons of articles jumping into breaking down the difference between website and web application.
-Yet if we attend more closely to how the authorities in the industry talk about it, we will come to know that this is actually a false dichotomy.
+Try googling the keyword “web app vs website”; you'll find tons of articles breaking down the difference between websites and web applications.
+Yet, if we look closely at how industry authorities discuss it, we find this is actually a false dichotomy.

 Jeremy Keith, for example, has written about this since 2010.
-He lists “documents and applications” as one of the most common misleading impressions we have about websites.
-And it’s actually where the misconception about “website vs web app” engendered.
+He lists “documents and applications” as one of the most common misleading impressions about websites, which is actually where the misconception of “website vs web app” originated.

 The Difference Between A Web App And A Website

-Due to their similarities, it can be hard for a user to tell the difference between a website and a web application.
-But most of the time, they don’t really care regardless.
-The most important thing for the user is to get results that match what they are looking for.
+Due to their similarities, it can be hard for users to tell the difference between a website and a web application.
+But most of the time, they don’t really care.
+What matters most to the user is getting results that match what they are looking for.

-If you’re a developer, on the other hand, you should care.
-You need to know very well how they are different.
-Let’s talk about the difference between a web app vs. a website.
+If you’re a developer, however, you should care.
+You need to understand how they differ.
+Let’s talk about the difference between a web app and a website.

 What Is A Website?

-A website consists of many web pages, which are each their own digital file and are made with HTML.
-For others to see your website, it needs to be stored on a computer with the Internet.
-This is called hosting.
-“Web Servers” is the name for these kinds of computers.
+A website consists of many web pages, each a digital file made with HTML.
+To be accessible, it needs to be hosted on a computer connected to the Internet, known as a “web server.”

-The website’s web pages connect to each other with hyperlinks and hypertext, and they all have the same look and user interface.
-The website might also have some extra files and documents, like photos, videos, or other types of digital property.
+The website’s pages connect to each other with hyperlinks and hypertext, sharing a consistent look and user interface.
+It may also contain additional files like photos, videos, or other digital assets.

 What Is A Web App?

-A web application is an app that can be accessed through a web browser.
-When viewed on a mobile device through a web browser, web apps look and work like mobile apps, but they are not the same thing.
+A web application is an app accessible via a web browser.
+When viewed on mobile devices, web apps look and behave like mobile apps, though they are not the same.

-Web applications use server-side scripts to get and store information.
-These scripts are written in languages like PHP and ASP.
-The relevant information then appears on the user interface using JavaScript and HTML5 scripts that run on the client side.
-This information could be given in a lot of different ways.
-Online shopping carts, content management systems, and online form generators are examples of common web applications.
+Web applications use server-side scripts written in languages like PHP and ASP to retrieve and store information.
+This data is then displayed on the user interface using JavaScript and HTML5 scripts running on the client side.
+Examples include online shopping carts, content management systems, and online form generators.

 Is It Misleading To Have This “Website vs Web Application” Distinction?

-However, this understanding is problematic because website development and web application development don’t work as Boolean or binary values: either this or that.
-In fact, web applications are also websites.
-And this whole thing is more like a sliding scale from document to application where we should not pin them to either end of that scale.
+However, this understanding is problematic because website and web app development don’t operate in binary terms.
+In fact, web applications are also websites, existing on a spectrum from document to application.

-If we consider interactivity the criterion to categorize websites into webs and web apps then even those web pages with the slightest smattering of JavaScript could also provide us with a certain number of dynamic elements.
-We are no longer counting on those static documents with hyperlinks from the hype of Web 2.0 in the Mid 2000s.
+If interactivity defines this distinction, then even web pages with minimal JavaScript offer dynamic elements.
+We no longer rely on static documents with simple hyperlinks.
 So, isn’t every dynamic web page also a web app?

 Still, People Talk About “Web Apps”.
 Why?

-HNonetheless, to some experts, differentiating websites and web apps does more harm than good.
-They believe that the dander of this artificial split is that many people might ignore new JavaScript tools, methods, and approaches due to the catchphrase “web apps”.
+Nonetheless, some experts argue that distinguishing websites from web apps does more harm than good, potentially causing people to overlook new JavaScript tools, methods, and approaches due to the buzzword.

 1. Should we mess around with the website vs web application dichotomy?

-Regarding the confusion of new jargon, designer Frances Berriman, who coined the term “progressive web apps (PWAs)”, together with her husband, Alex Russell, wrote this on her blog:
+Regarding the confusion from new jargon, designer Frances Berriman, who coined the term “progressive web apps (PWAs),” wrote this on her blog together with her husband Alex Russell:

-“I keep seeing folks (developers) getting all smart-ass saying they should have been PW “Sites” not “Apps” but I just want to put on the record that it doesn’t matter.
-The name isn’t for you and worrying about it is distraction from just building things that work better for everyone.
-The name is for your boss, for your investor, for your marketeer. (…) It’s marketing, just like HTML5 had very little to do with actual HTML.”
+“I keep seeing folks (developers) getting all smart-ass saying they should have been PW ‘Sites’ not ‘Apps,’ but I just want to put on the record that it doesn’t matter.
+The name isn’t for you and worrying about it is a distraction from just building things that work better for everyone.
+The name is for your boss, your investor, your marketer. (…) It’s marketing, just like HTML5 had very little to do with actual HTML.”

 Frances Berriman

-It’s so obvious that Frances is not the only one who thinks accuracy is secondary to marketing.
-The proof is whenever you try to search for the definition of “web apps” through Google, there are countless misleading results.
+Frances isn’t the only one who thinks accuracy is secondary to marketing.
+The proof is in the countless misleading results when searching “web apps” on Google.

 2. And the future of web apps

-All in all, if there is something we could draw from the birth of the “web application” concept, it’s the desire to bridge the gap between websites and desktop or mobile applications.
-People want to have web pages that can work similarly to apps.
-Those that are able to go offline, run in the background, escape the tabs, show up on the smartphone home screens, and even outweigh native apps in requiring less storage space.
+Ultimately, the birth of the “web application” concept reflects the desire to bridge the gap between websites and desktop or mobile applications.
+People want web pages that work like apps—able to run offline, work in the background, appear on smartphone home screens, and require less storage than native apps.

 Let's Discuss Your Project

-We'll be delighted to listen to your ideas and transform them into a cutting-edge digital solution.
-Take advantage of our free consultation to make this a reality!
+We'd love to hear your ideas and turn them into a cutting-edge digital solution.
+Take advantage of our free consultation and let's bring your vision to life!